MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-107-scenario-include.md

-Analyze nonshipped orders to understand your expected sales volume.
-Forecast your expected monthly sales revenue.
+Analyze unshipped orders to understand your expected sales volume.
+Forecast your monthly sales revenue.